wildthinkslaboratory/SmartdownBlogStarter/_posts/2017-07-04-ABriefTourOfSmartdown.md

 ---
-title: A Brief Tour of Smartdown
+title: USAMTS Competition Problem Explorable
 smartdown: true
 ---

 Smartdown is an extension of Markdown that includes several additions: